CharlesShi12/RecommendationSystems/README.md

 Ultimately, all of the data, machine learning models, and algorithms within the music and movie recommendation systems were programmed into an interactive web application via streamlit.

 # Demonstration
+As of July 2020, these are the results I am getting from my recommendation system.
+However, it could be much different some time later.
+For instance, the Global Top 50 playist is constantly updated by Spotify so the Global Top 50 playlist I am using right now for the demonstration could be much different than the Global Top 50 playlist later on in the future.
+Just keep this in mind.

 For the music recommendation system, I will be using https://open.spotify.com/playlist/7glc712oqMnuatn8fN2Mti?si=6R05rroLTPCiW6r_nIGY0A for the playlist with songs I like and https://open.spotify.com/playlist/0yoXH0JfXkhqL8tAdM05WC?si=zE6cbftZSY2GMn9nL2mayw for the playlist with songs I dislike.
 The playlist I like primarily consists of hip-hop and electronic dance music (EDM) with some other music genres scattered throughout the playlist.
 The playlist I dislike consists of mostly country and rock.
 For the movie recommendation system, I used Inception (2010), Interstellar (2014), and Arrival (2016) as my most favorite movies.

 A video showing the features of my recommendation system is linked here: https://drive.google.com/file/d/14UY9L_s3pepVoWZe3ngmfQiCNzEQUQdl/view?usp=sharing